glebbash/LO/README.md

 sudo apt-get install cmake
 ```

-Note: cmake 3.17+ is required.
+Note: CMake 3.17+ is required.
 You can follow [this](https://askubuntu.com/questions/355565/how-do-i-install-the-latest-version-of-cmake-from-the-command-line) to update.

 Note installation may fail with
 ```